John2143/node-rally-tools/Readme.md

 #### Atom integration

-Rally tools now supports a basic amount of atom integration including testing, uploading, downloading, and rule management.
-Two plugins are used for this: process-palette, and optionally, file-watcher.
+Rally tools now supports a basic amount of atom integration including testing, uploading, downloading, and rule managment.
+Two plugins are used for this: process-pallete, and optionally, file-watcher.
 Please see the file `process-pallete.json` in `jderby/ONRAMP_WORKFLOW_PYTHON`.

 This should be copied into your base directory (same level as the silo-\*